quintest/kubelocaldemo/doc/UsingDeployingk8s.md

 # Finnaly, we can use Kubernetes...
 Depending on the install method, current version or environment of your install, Kubernetes is a different beast to tame.
-The additition of (default) RBAC and not yet updated documentation can get you into a rabbit-hole quest.
-Best to keep focus on what you want to achieve, how and even if it will be sustainable and maintainable for others.
+The additition of (default) RBAC and not yet updated documentation can make you feel like Alice falling into a rabbit-hole.
+Best to keep focus on what you want to achieve, how and,when shared with others, if it will be sustainable and maintainable for others.

 ## Are we there yet..?